mj514316/blog/content/post/2019-01-25-statistically-verifying-claims-made-in-childrens-stories.markdown

 **1000 Times...**

 This isn't very fast, and it certainly isn't compact.
 Turns out you can do the same with a DataFrame, but the paradigm is a little different.
-Instead of drawing from all three urns each iteration, you draw everything you need from each urn in one shot.
-So if you want to do 1000 simulations, you draw 1000 names, then 1000 things, then 1000 more things, and paste all the results together in the end.
+Instead of drawing from all three urns each iteration, *you draw everything you need from each urn in one shot*.

+If you want to do 1000 simulations, you draw 1000 names, then 1000 things, then 1000 more things, and paste all the results together in the end.

-Pandas sample method will facilitate the drawing.
-Note that the reset_index simply returns a DataFrame instead of a series:
+Pandas sample method will facilitate the drawing:

 ```python